 Due to the complicated nature of the application process, it’s advisable to hire a qualified tax resolution expert to do it on your behalf.

 True Resolve Tax has years of experience in tax resolution.
 Beyond our unmatched expertise, we’re also known for our high moral standards, compassion, timely service delivery, and honesty.
-If you hire us as your tax resolution experts, we will do our best to deliver a positive outcome.
+If you hire us as your tax resolution experts, we will do our best to deliver a positive outcome and resolve your tax debt.

 If you’ve been thinking of the various methods you can use to pay off your tax debt, I would suggest you investigate the IRS offer in compromise.
 If successful, you will not only pay a lower amount in tax debt but will also get rid of all the uncertainties that accompany tax demand notices.
 Contact us today for customized solutions to your tax issues.
-If you’re in Denver, CO., you’re always welcome to meet us face to face.
+If you’re in NYC, New York, you’re always welcome to meet us face to face.